 4. Choose an office space

 Office space in an Abu Dhabi Free Zone can either be bought or leased.
-The requirement of office space depends on the number of employees in a company and the chosen business activity of the business.
+The requirement for office space depends on the number of employees in a company and the chosen business activity of the business.
 Licenses in Abu Dhabi Free Zones or any other part of the UAE are issued depending on the occupied office space, more than one license can be acquired in case of having a considerably large office space.
 The step of choosing an office space is a crucial one, as a lot of things depend on the physical appearance of the business, which is represented by professional office space.
 Carefully select an office space that best suits the needs of the business as well as the type of business activities and the number of employees.
-For freelancers, Flexi-desk packages, designed in a way that accommodates the freelancers with all the necessary facilities.
+For freelancers, Flexi-desk packages, are designed in a way that accommodates the freelancers with all the necessary facilities.

 5. Obtain pre-approvals

 Abu Dhabi Free Zone registered companies are governed on the basis of the rules and regulations of the respective free zone authority.
-In order to register a company in an Abu Dhabi Free Zone, it is required to obtain pre-approval and in order to obtain those pre-approvals, it is required to apply with submitting the required documents.
+In order to register a company in an Abu Dhabi Free Zone, it is required to obtain pre-approval and in order to obtain those pre-approvals, it is required to apply by submitting the required documents.
 The list of required documents depends on the chosen business activity of the company, the type of legal entity determined, and the requirements of the respective free zone authority.
-Down below, general guidance of the steps and documents needed to obtain approvals are stated:
+Down below, general guidance on the steps and documents needed to obtain approvals are stated: